AAUW has a long & distinguished history of advancing educational & professional opportunities for women in the U.S. & around the globe.

 Three types of AAUW scholarships support local women in reaching their educational goals while reducing the burden of student debt.

-We also invite you to read our press release below, which highlights our scholarship recipients and their schools/majors.
-Our branch members send hearty congratulations to each student who was awarded a scholarship and is continuing her education!
+Our press release below highlights our 2025 scholarship recipients and their schools/majors.
+Our branch extends hearty congratulations to each student who was awarded a scholarship and is continuing her education!

 Future Leaders